yazio/ReadabilityModifier/README.md

 Since readableContentGuide is part of UIKit, there is no direct alternative in SwiftUI.
 Alternative solutions, like applying a bigger padding depending on the horizontal size class, do not consider the variety of combinations of screen size, dynamic type size, etc.

-ReadabilityModifier provides a simple ViewModifier that ports the original behaviour of UIKits readableContentGuide to every SwiftUI View that it is applied to - either by setting the width of the view, or by adding horizontal padding.
+ReadabilityModifier provides a simple ViewModifier that ports the original behavior of UIKits readableContentGuide to every SwiftUI View that it is applied to - either by setting the width of the view, or by adding horizontal padding.

 Usage
 -----